rsenft1/auto-basket-detector-2D/README.md

 * These scripts work on 2D multichannel fluorescent images.
 They require a cell soma/cell marker channel (you could also use DAPI) and a fluorescent marker of innervation
     * Theoretically it could be brightfield, but it was made with fluorescence in mind.

-# Macros/Scripts in repo (all are ImageJ macros written in the ImageJ macro language)
+# Macros/Code in this repo
+### All are .ijm files written in the ImageJ macro programming language.
+They can be dragged and dropped into Fiji or installed using the Plugins > Macros > Install... menu.
 ### Manual_cell_segmentation.ijm
 * Performs user-assisted segmentation of cells using a magic wand tool
 ### Automatic_cell_segmentation.ijm